Hairline-Keeper/EDAflow_lc3/README.md

 # EDAflow_lc3-OpenRoadFlow
-You can get more information by looking at [OpenROAD-flow-public README](https://github.com/The-OpenROAD-Project/OpenROAD-flow-public/blob/master/README.md).
+You can get more information by looking at [EDAflow_lc3-OpenRoadFlow-public README](https://github.com/The-OpenROAD-Project/EDAflow_lc3-OpenRoadFlow-public/blob/master/README.md).

 ## Code Organization
 This repository serves as an example RTL-to-GDS flow using the OpenROAD tools.